bit-smart-io/smart-bdd/README.md

 project to reduce both of them.

 With thanks to https://github.com/bodar/yatspec who did a similar project that worked with JUnit 4.

+I'm looking for more real world usages, I've love help anyone write new tests and or migrate legacy tests to this framework.
+If you're interested please contact me - see https://github.com/jrbayliss for my contact details.